quasarframework/quasar-framework.org/source/components/button.md

 ## Button Sizes

 Use `small` or `big` as attributes.
-You don't need to specify `medium` because that's the default size.
+You don't need to specify `standard`, because that's the default size.

 ``` html
 <q-btn color="primary" small>